elasticpath/epcc-cli/README.md

 1. `--execution-timeout` will control how long the `epcc` process can run before timing out.
 2. `--rate-limit` will control the number of requests per second to EPCC.
 3. `--max-concurrency` will control the maximum number of concurrent commands that can run simultaneously.
-    * This differs from the rate limit in that if a request takes 2 seconds, a rate limit of 3 will allow 6 requests in flight at a time, where as `--max-concurrency` would limit you to 3.
+    * This differs from the rate limit in that if a request takes 2 seconds, a rate limit of 3 will allow 6 requests in flight at a time, whereas `--max-concurrency` would limit you to 3.
+A higher value will slow down initial start time.

 ### Configuration